Act-HIB (Haemophilus Type B Polysaccharide Conjugated To Tetanus Protein)

 Seek immediate medical attention if you experience:

-• Swelling of lower limbs with blue/purple skin coloration
+- Swelling of lower limbs with possible blue or purple skin coloration

 Important Warnings

-Do not give Act-HIB if your child is allergic to the vaccine, formaldehyde, or any ingredients listed.
-Also avoid if your child has had a life-threatening reaction to this vaccine before, or if they have a fever or acute illness (wait until recovery).
+Do not use if your child is allergic to Act-HIB, formaldehyde, or any other ingredients.
+Also, avoid if your child has had a life-threatening reaction to this vaccine or has a febrile illness.

 Medical Conditions to Discuss